 Instagram has come a long way over the last seven years, adding more and more abilities to its roster.
 And one of those features is instant messaging.
 Your messages don't need to include a photo, although messaging can be a useful way of sharing pictures privately.
 You can also go through the photo posting process as normal and choose direct message at the end.

 If you tap on the Send icon, in the top-right corner of the front screen, you can tap out a message to any of your contacts.
 If you’d like to send a message to multiple contacts, you’re in luck—Instagram also supports group chats.

 Make your Stories more private

 Instagram hasn't been shy about ripping off Snapchat's best features.
 For example, they recently added the option to create Stories—a carousel of photos and videos that appear at the top of the feed for 24 hours before vanishing.
 If you have some fleeting impressions to share, this is where to do it.
 But before you do, you can choose who can and can't see these temporary posts.

 Stories don't appear on your Instagram profile, and you may not want them to be as publicly viewable as your main feed.
-So open your profile, go to the Instagram options page (hit the menu button on the top right), and select Settings > Story controls.
+Open the Profile tab, go to the Instagram options page (hit the menu button on the top right), and select Settings > Story controls.
 From here, you can hide your Stories from specific contacts.
 You can also go to the profile of the person you want to hide your stories from, tap on the three dots on the top right, and choose Hide Your Story.

 Keep your original files